-January - March The SWG shall meet to discuss and participate in the annual update of the School District's Five-Year Capital Plan.
+January - March The SWG shall meet to discuss and participate in the annual update of the School District's Five-Year Capital Improvement Plan and Tentative Educational Facilities Plan.
+April School District's transmittal of the draft financially feasible Five-Year Capital Improvement Plan and the Tentative Educational Facilities Plan to the SWG.
 April The SWG shall be notified of the School Board Workshop on the Five-Year Capital Improvements Program.
-August 1 School District's transmittal of Tentative Educational Facilities Plan to County and Cities for review and comment.
-September 1 School District provides the County and Cities the report on annual growth and development trends.
+April and May The School District staff, with the assistance of Collier County staff, will give an informational presentation of the School District's draft Capital Improvement Plan to the Collier County Planning Commission and the Collier County Board of County Commissioners.
+August 1 School District's transmittal of the final draft financially feasible Five-Year Capital Improvement Plan and the Tentative Educational Facilities Plan to County and Cities for review and comment.
+September 1 School District provides t The County and Cities shall provide the School District the report on annual growth and development trends.
 September 1 The County and Cities will provide to the School District the allocation of residential units by type and planning sector.
-September 30 School District shall update and adopt the Five-Year Capital Plan, to be effective October 1.
-November 1 The School District shall submit to the County and Cities an Educational Facilities Report.
-December 1 The County and the Cities shall adopt "The School District of Collier County Five-Year Capital Improvement Summary Table" in the next comprehensive plan amendment following the School District's adoption of the Five-Year Capital Plan.
+September 30 School District shall update and adopt the financially feasible Five-Year Capital Improvement Plan , effective on October 1.
+October Collier County staff, with the assistance of School District staff, will give an informational presentation of the County's Annual Update and Inventory Report to the District School Board of Collier County.
+November 1 The School District shall submit to the County and Cities antiped final Tentative Educational Facilities Plan Report and adopted financially feasible Five-Year Capital Improvement Plan.
+December 1 The County and the Cities shall adopt by reference into their respective Capital Improvement Elements of their Comprehensive Plans the School District's annually adopted financially feasible Capital Improvement Plan, specifically the

+"Summary of Capital Improvements Program" and "Summary of Estimated Revenue" Tables.
+"The School District of Collier County Five-Year Capital Improvement Summary Table" in the next comprehensive plan amendment following the School District's adoption of the Five-Year Capital Plan.